 The Counseling Department in Santa Rosa has experienced a significant reduction in administrative staffing.
 In 2008/09 we had four administrative staff and now we have two.
 This significantly impacts our ability to manage counseling schedules, manage curriculum, manage probation/dismissal notifications and meet the daily needs of the department.
-With the addition of the new Early Connect Program, same day appointments and other SSSP mandates, increased responsibilities, including managing the data collection in SARS will fall on the current administrative assistants.
+With the addition of the new Early Connect Program, probation/dismissal follow up, student success coaching training and supervision, scheduling of appointmetns and other SSSP mandates, increased responsibilities, including managing the data collection in SARS will fall on the current administrative assistants.
 Additionally, one administrative assistant is also the district's SARS (scheduling program) administrator and is responsible for overall oversite, training, trouble shooting, new location set up, maintenance, etc.